pingfu/pingfu.github.io/_posts/2016-10-11-brocade-cannot-upgrade-directly-to-6.4-upgrade-to-6.3-first.markdown

 tags: fibre storage
 ---

-Brocade fiber channel switches are expensive, but extremely robust over long periods of time, delivering solid performance with excellent mean time between failure (MTBF) ratings.
-To maintain a secure and reliable fibre channel fabric you'll need to periodically upgrade the firmware on your switches.
-Despite how capable the switches are, HP have not done a great deal to assist in the process of obtaining firmware...

-I recently needed to upgrade the firmware on B-Series SAN (8/12c) switches running version `v6.1.0_8e1` of the firmware which proved to be quite time consuming.
+Brocade fiber channel switches are extremely robust over long periods of time, delivering solid performance with excellent mean time between failure (MTBF) ratings, but periodically require firmware upgrades.
+Unfortunatley finding the latest firmware versions from the HPE website can be less than straight forward, as I discovered recently when upgrading some B-Series SAN (8/12c) switches running an old version (`v6.1.0_8e1`) of the firmware, which proved to be quite time consuming...

 <!--excerpt-->